Minimum Bottom Line Profit Should Be > 7%!

 - Gross Indirect Profit (Gross Margin) – This equals the direct profit less the indirect costs of construction.
 Indirect costs are those costs associated with construction but cannot be directly assigned to a particular project.
 Examples include management, transportation, communications, workman’s compensation insurance, payroll taxes, equipment, tooling and supplies.
 It is important to understand that these types of costs are shared among the projects.
 A typical contractor will have at least three projects in progress.
 These types of costs generally run about 18 to 21% of total contract revenues.

 - Net Profit – This is the final number, no other deductions can reduce this number.
 In general this is the after tax costs.
 For most small businesses, a reasonable tax percentage to use is 23% to cover federal and state income taxes.
-Do not use the higher corporation tax rates or the lower individual rates; the best rate is generally the personal income rate plus about 2% plus state/local income taxes of 6%.
+Do not use the lower individual rates; the best rate is generally the personal income rate plus about 2% plus state/local income taxes of 6%.

 The second factor in the profit percentage calculation is the risk element.
-In the real estate industry, there are cyclical periods between plenty of work and a low demand for new housing or restoration type work.
+In the real estate industry, there are cyclical periods between plenty of work and low demand for new housing or restoration type work.
 This is mostly tied to the ability of the consumers to borrow money.
-In general, a small business contractor will have about 7 good years of work with 3 year of poor or low volume of work.
+In general, a small business contractor will have about 7 good years of work with 3 years of poor or low volume of work.
 During the slower periods, the contractor should endeavor to break even, in effect losing his $36,000 to $60,000 per year profit.
-So technically, this particular contractor will lose around $150,000 during the slower cycles.
+Technically, this particular contractor will lose around $150,000 during the slower cycles.
 To make up for this he’ll need seven good years.
 In reality, of those seven years, only four will be really good to cover this risk factor.
-So a reasonable number to use is 5% because this will generate $240,000 to cover risks inherit in this industry.
+Thus, a reasonable number to use is 5% because this will generate $240,000 over four years to cover risks inherit in this industry.
 The best example of risk is what happened to real estate in 2008 and 2009.

 When you combine both factors, it should be reasonable to expect 9% as a true after tax net profit.

 This is where I get into the math of calculating the markup on the direct costs (materials, labor at cost, subcontractors and supplies).
 It may appear overwhelming, but please stick to the step by step process and you’ll understand the value.
-It is worth spending the one to two hours and walking through this formula so that you charge the appropriate amount for the work you do.
+It is worth spending twenty minutes to walk through this formula so that you charge the appropriate amount for the work you do.
 Please do not work for free or for low profit.
 You would be better served to be an employee for another contractor.
 This is a risky business and you need to earn an appropriate and FAIR return for the risks you take.